 You might have reportedly been told by people in your vicinity advising you to either ignore your pet while he cries or to simply leave him alone until he calms down on his own.
 At this point, dog owners are most likely to become bogged down and lose their way.

 If your puppy is making a lot of noise, you might be assuming that he is trying to impose some sort of authority over you.
 And it is precisely these kinds of thoughts that lead you to the decision that you ought to completely ignore the howling of your puppy.
 And in the most extreme cases, some owners even respond by physically abusing their new pet.
 They act in this manner because they have the misconception that the puppy will result stronger in the end.
+However, if you still can’t handle your puppy, you can take help from the vet clinic Serangoon!

 But Let’s Pause Here for a Moment and Consider This